ZSKYC/HelioX20/Quickstart/README.md

 - Plug the power supply into the power outlet
 - Press down the button (marked SW3201), and keep more than 3 seconds, the Android system will start

+> Note: If set the first pin (AUTO_BOOT_SET) of switch SW3205 to the position ON, the Android system will start automatically when the power supply is plugged into the power outlet.

 ***

 ## Updating to a new release or change your operating system